hayun120/recipe-book/community_recipes/marie-perry/marie-perry-recipe.md

 2. Add chopped eggplant and banana pepper.
 3. Stir in curry paste and coconut milk.
 4. Simmer until soft and fragrant.

+## Reheating details
+1. Make sure you use a glass bowl
+2. Heat on high for 2 mins